-Who will tell whether one happy moment of love or the joy of breathing or walking on a bright morning and smelling the fresh air, is not worth all the suffering and effort that life implies.
+Who will tell whether one happy moment of love or the joy of breathing or walking on a bright morning and smelling the fresh air, is not worth all the suffering and effort that life implies. -Erich Fromm

--Erich Fromm

 Count the garden by the flowers, never by the leaves that fall.
-Count your life -Author Unknown
+Count your life with smiles and not the tears that roll. -Author Unknown